wangziqi2013/wangziqi2013.github.io/_posts/2020-05-31-a-robust-main-mem-compression-scheme.markdown

 The operating system maintains a page pool of different size classes.
 If the size class of a page changes after relocation, an exception is raised to the OS for relocating the entire page to a different size class.
 In other cases, the memory controller can just perform DMA writes to relocation cache blocks in the background.
+BST entries are also updated if any of the size class changes for the page.
+The updated BST entry should be written synchronized to the page table (in either write back mode or write through mode) to ensure correct future translation.
+If multiple BSTs are present, their contents should be kept in consistent with each other using a mechanism similar to cache coherence and/or TLB shootdown.